databricks/simr/README.md

 ## Quick Guide

+This guide assumes `simr.jar` exists.
+If you don't have it you have to build a Spark jumbo jar and build Simr.
+See below.

 Place `simr` and `simr.jar` in a directory and call `simr` to get usage information.
 Try this!
 If you get stuck, continue reading.